 Fluorescent bulbs and tubes contain mercury, a toxin that is dangerous if inhaled.
 Follow these instructions to safely clean up a broken fluorescent light and limit your exposure to mercury.

 Avoid breathing vapors or touching broken materials.
 Do not vacuum or sweep.

 Open windows to vent vapors and leave the area for 15 minutes.

 Find a container to put the broken pieces into.
 You'll need to be able to seal it up afterwards.

-Wipe the area with a damp paper towel.
+Wipe the area with a damp paper towel or wet wipe.

 Place all materials in an air-tight container, such as a plastic bag that you seal with tape.